 A: A ‘close contact’ is anyone who has been within 6 feet for more than 15 minutes of someone who tests positive.
 The Health Department determines who is a close contact by interviewing the individual who tests positive.
 Contact tracing to identify close contacts goes back 2 days before the onset of symptoms.

-Q: If someone close to me is identified as a ‘close contact’, do I need to quarantine for 14 days too?
+Q: If I am identified as a close contact, do people close to me need to quarantine for 14 days too?

 A: No. Someone who has been identified as a close contact will need to quarantine and monitor themselves for symptoms, but may not develop COVID-19.
 If a household member or other close contact of yours is quarantining for 14 days, you should monitor yourself for symptoms, but you do not need to quarantine yourself.